-The Written Field Preliminary Examination Committee will be students' graduate advisory committees.
-The student's graduate advisory committee will be responsible for preparing and administering the exam, and for evaluating the student's performance on the field exam.
-The Student's Graduate Advisory Committee will define the field area and the classes to be taken by the student.
+The Written Field Preliminary Examination Committee will be students' Graduate Committees.
+The student's Graduate Committee will be responsible for preparing and administering the exam, and for evaluating the student's performance on the field exam.
+The Student's Graduate Committee will define the field area and the classes to be taken by the student.
 Field classes must come from the currently approved field courses or AGEC 689 Special Topics approved by GAC and the Associate Head.